How We Treat Anxiety

 Without treatment, individuals experiencing anxiety may feel that their only option is to avoid situations that cause stress.
 Our goal in our residential treatment program for anxiety and our day treatment program is to support adult and adolescent clients as they learn new strategies to cope with stressful situations.

 Evidence-based psychotherapy—both in groups and individually—focus on cognitive behavioral therapy (CBT).
 Our specialized masters-level licensed therapists help clients construct realistic, healthy thoughts through personalized psychotherapy and CBT groups.
 Our treatment team, complete with board-certified psychiatrists, helps clients confront their fears and negative thoughts incrementally, which allows clients to gradually reframe their thoughts and behaviors while preventing the disabling responses that they typically have in stressful circumstances.

-Call 866-504-4966 to speak to one of our licensed admissions counselors to find out if our programs might be the right fit for you, a client, or a loved one.
+Call 866-504-4966 to speak to an admissions team member to find out if our programs might be the right fit for you, a client, or a loved one.
 Our admissions counselors are available to answer your questions by phone: